Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/services/monitoring/utils/portErrorHandling/classes/PortCheckError.md

 `string`

-Error message describing the failure
+The error message describing the failure.

 ##### responseTime

 `number`

-Time taken until failure in milliseconds
+The time taken until failure in milliseconds.

 #### Returns

 `PortCheckError`

+#### Remarks

+Sets the error name to "PortCheckError" and preserves the response time for analysis.

 #### Overrides